 Over the years I have been a devoted keeper of journals - writing journals, art journals, collage journals, dream journals, intuitive drawings, sketchbooks, and poetry journals.
 I also have kept "themed journals" such as inner child journals, visual symbol journals, and mandala journals.

 In my journals, I have witnessed what is inside of me.
 As I reread my journals, I began to feel real, substantial and important - to myself.
 As my years of journaling progressed, I discovered I had an inner particularity - a uniqueness that I had not recognized when I was trying to conform in my outer life.

 Daily Journal Practice

-As we mature into our authentic truths, we must find ways to positively mirror ourselves.
-Whatever parts of ourselves have felt ignored or rejected in the past await our recognition, validation, encouragement and integration through the art journaling process.
+In our ego world of perfect appearances, we all have something to hide.
+We each have a particularity that does not fit into the narrow standards of societal acceptability.
+As we mature, we must find ways to positively mirror ourselves.
+The parts of ourselves have felt ignored or rejected in the past await our recognition, validation, encouragement, and integration through the art journaling process.

 Joseph Campbell spoke of the challenge of moving out of the conformist society that protects us, and into the fire of original experience.
 He said, "Original experience has not been interpreted for you, and so you've got to work out your life for yourself.
 Either you can take it, or you can't."

 To have a sacred space where we can be utterly ourselves is a precious and private ritual of authenticity.
 To compassionately witness our authentic truth in visual and written form in a daily journal - makes it easier to express who we really are in the outer world.